We're putting the power of solar back in your hands.

 There are three main ways to approach your installation when you invest in your Self Solar DIY kit:

-a.
-Third Party Install (Self Solar Manager)
+a.Third-Party Install (Self Solar Manager)

-Don’t want to deal with any of the install?
+Don’t want to deal with any of the installations?
 Understandable!
 We got you!
 Let Self Solar provide you with a list of the best installers in your area that are certified for your specific solar equipment.
 Take the guesswork out of your solar journey.
 Your peace of mind is our priority.

-We’ll also provide a price range that your install should fall in so you will never be taken advantage of.
+We’ll also provide a price range that your installation should fall in so you will never be taken advantage of.
 Your target installation cost should typically be between $.50 to $.70 per watt depending on your location.
 Make sure the installer knows the balance of system components will be included in your Self Solar kit and should not be included in the installation quote.

-Never deal with traditional solar companies again that are known for outrageous commissions and fancy processes.
+Never deal with traditional solar companies that are known for outrageous commissions and fancy processes.
 This is the most convenient method for installation and the best part is you will still save money!
 We make solar energy easily accessible to everyone.
 We call this the Self Solar Manager option.

 With Self Solar, you can be in charge and take care of certain parts of the project on your own and save even more money.
 We’re always looking out for your best interest!
 As your partner, we take care of the complicated parts of the solar journey for you.